Salt must be the most common spice ever, and for a good reason; salt is a flavor amplifier.

 Wet brine recipe (assuming a 6% salt level)

 I’m making the assumption here that 1 liter of water weighs 2.2 lbs (1 kilogram).
 It does weigh exactly that much at 39° F(4° C).
 The volume will be slightly different at room temperature, but the difference is so small it is negligible.
 The amount of sugar is 1% (measured in weight).
 The sugar balances the saltiness slightly.
-I use nitrite salt to get that nice red color, but if you can’t get it, regular salt works just as well.
+I use regular table salt.

 2.1 oz salt (regular salt, not kosher salt)